shuhuilee/MEEP-Test/README.md

 This repository contains information on manually installing Meep and its dependencies.

-I've also added information on the testing done on the gyromagnetic testing.
+I've also added information on the testing done on the gyromagnetic circulator.